 Sometimes campsites have platforms that campers can use.
 These are nice since they get you off of the wet ground but unfortunately, they can also lead to condensation.
 This is because cold air may be able to circulate underneath your tent.
 In this case, the cold air from the floor hits the warmth of your body and condensation occurs underneath of you.
 This leads to a wet tent floor.

 To stop this you have a few options.
-The easiest option may be to simply set your tent up on the ground next to your tent.
+The easiest option may be to simply set your tent up on the ground next to the tent platform.
 Another option is to sleep on a cot.
 This gets you up off the ground of the tent floor and creates a second air space underneath of you.
 In most cases, this will eliminate the condensation but not always.

 If you’re still getting condensation on your tent’s floor, you may need to block the airflow underneath of the tent platform.
 You can do this by putting up any physical barrier.
 This could be dirt, rocks, duffel bags, or even plastic wrap.